datarhei/restreamer/docs/installation-linux-arm.md

 #### `datarhei/restreamer-armv7l:latest`

 This is the docker image of the lastest Restreamer on the Docker Hub.
 Docker will check if the image is locally available and download it if it is not available or a newer image is available.
+Depending on the installed operating system, you need to use the right docker image.
+If you use an operating system in `arm32v7` mode like Raspian, then use the `datarhei/restreamer-armv7l:latest` image.
+If you use an operating system in `arm32v6` mode, then use the `datarhei/restreamer-armv6l:latest` image.
+If you use an operating system in
+`arm64v8` or `aarch64` mode, then use the `datarhei/restreamer-aarch64:latest` image.